 Those expensive stilettos may have been the highlight of your outfit last night, but your feet are paying the price this morning.
 Painful blisters have sprung up, and now even your socks feel irritating and each step is excruciating.
+That’s going to put a crimp in the gym-time for the next couple days.
+Luckily there are some ways to help get rid of blisters.

 Blisters are pockets of fluid in the skin that are commonly caused by friction, or rubbing of the skin for long periods of time.
 Hands and feet are most susceptible to blisters because they are the parts of the body most often used for repetitive motions, such as walking, running or operating machinery and tools.
 Luckily, most blisters are not serious and can be treated easily at home.
 Before you contemplate whether your boss will accept “blisters” as a valid reason to take a sick day, read on to figure out how to get rid of those painful blobs.